Nyall-Livett/IndividualProject/README.md

 `https://github.com/EvoSuite/evosuite/releases/tag/v1.2.0`

-and copy to the root of the project
+and copy to the root of the sample project - Nyall-Livett_IndividualProject-sample

 Start generating and evalating the tests